Awais1028/BackDrop/frontend/PRD.md

     *   **Description:** Automated management of content rights and clearances.
     *   **Reason for Deferral:** Adds significant legal and workflow complexity not critical for the core marketplace transaction.
 *   **DF-007: Real Money Movement**
-    *   **Description:** Direct processing of payments, deposits, and financial transfers within the platform.
+    *   **Description:** Commitments are tracked, but actual financial transactions are out of scope.
     *   **Reason for Deferral:** The MVP tracks commitments; integrating real money movement adds significant regulatory, security, and technical complexity (e.g., PCI compliance, escrow services).
 *   **DF-008: Open Auction Across Multiple Creators with Pacing/Forecast Cards**
     *   **Description:** An auction mechanism where multiple creators' slots are pooled for bidding, with tools for pacing and forecasting.